High energy kids… we've all been around them at some point.

-In fact, before you had kids, you might have even leaned across the table at a restaurant to your future spouse and said, “Wow..our kids will NEVER act like that in public.”
+In fact, before you had kids, you may have even leaned across the table at a restaurant to your partner and said, “Wow… our kids will NEVER act like that in public!”

 The High Energy Child – 6 Helpful Tips For Parents

-You have probably figured out there is no way to deplete that energy, so here are some tips that might help you to manage it more effectively:
+You have probably figured out that it's really difficult to deplete all that energy, so here are some tips which might help you to manage it more effectively:

 #1: Watch Their Diet

-Most parents figure out early on that limiting sugar intake is a good idea, but with a high energy child, you also have to watch for other stimulants such as caffeine, processed wheat products (breads, biscuits, cake) and other chemicals.
+Most parents figure out early on that limiting sugar intake is a good idea (processed grains like breads, cereals, pasta and biscuits also have the same impact on blood sugar levels), but with a high energy child, you also have to watch for other stimulants such as caffeine, additives and other chemicals.

 Read labels and know the sugar content of what your child is eating and drinking.
 Find healthier alternatives for treats and snacks when going on playdates or to the movies.

-Take a look at our article 10 Surprising Foods That Can Affect Your Child’s Behaviour.
+Take a look at our articles 10 Surprising Foods That Can Affect Your Child’s Behaviour and 13 Healthy Breakfast Ideas.

 #2: Find Activities For Your Child